sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 it requires the considerations of multiple components, including compilers, systems, and processors.
-On the other hand, when designing compilers, systems, or processors, it also needs to take consideration of common used design pattern.
+On the other hand, when designing compilers, systems, or processors, one also needs to take into consideration commonly used design patterns.